qeeqbox/incident-response/README.md

 - Long-Term

 #### Eradication
-Eliminating the cause of the data breach or cyberattack
+Eliminate the cause of the data breach or cyberattack

 #### Recovery
 Bring the affected assets back to production and monitor them to ensure everything is back to normal